mb-fun/tpau-gtfsutils/README.md

 ### Installation/Setup (Windows)

 - Download repository by running `git clone git@github.com:anniekfifer/tpau-gtfsutils.git` in the CMD tool
-- In the Anaconda Prompt application, run `initial-setup.bat` from the project root directory
+- In the Anaconda Prompt application, run `build.bat` from the project root directory

 ### Configuring and running a utility